jonathonlui/MHO-C201/README.md

 ### On startup the stock MCU:

+The MCU sends updates the display 3 times on startup:

 1. MCU powers on
 2. After 500 ms, sets Display SHD_N high
-3. Goes through sequence of steps to turn on all segments (all black) (see below for "**Steps to Update Display**")
+3. Update #1: Full clear.
+This update turns on then off all segments using special LUT values (see below for **Update Display Sequence**)
    - BUSY_N is low for 3,000 ms between after sending DRF
-4. 100ms after sending first CPOF pulse RST_N low for 0.5ms
+4. Wait 100ms
 5. During this 100ms the MCU reads temp from Sensor
    1. Immediately after DRF, MCU writes "Single Shot Data Acquisition Mode" command to sensor: 0x2416 (no clock stretching, low repeatability)
    2. 86 ms later (maybe triggered by Sensor ALERT line, I didn't have logic analyzer hooked to this line), read 6 bytes from Sensor, 2-byte  temperature, 1-byte checksum, 2 byte humidity, 1-byte checksum.
    3. No other messages between MCU and Sensor observed in the first 10s after power on.
-6. Goes through steps to turn off all segments (all white)
+6. Update #2: Set off segments.
+After Update #1 all segments are off so this update doesn't seem necessary.
    - This time BUSY_N is low for 500 ms after DRF
-7. Sends commands to turn  on some segments (to show temp/humidity), BUSY_N is low for 1,000 ms
+7. Update #3: Set on segments.
+This turns on some segments (to show temp/humidity)
    1. This time BUSY_N is low for 1,00 ms after DRF
 8. Sends final (third) CPOF
+9. SHD_N low
-9. RST_N pulse low for 1.5ms
+10. RST_N pulse low for 1.5ms
-10. SHD_N low

-Values for Panel Settings (PSR), Power Settings (PWR), Frame Rate Contol (FRC) are always the same.

-LUTV, LUT_KK, LUT_KW varies with the last 6 bytes usually 00h except for the all-black display sequence during power-on.

-### Steps to Update Display
+### Update Display Sequence

+After startup the MCU will periodically read the Sensor and sets on/off state of the segments.
+Each **Update Display Sequence** can only turn on or off segments but can't both turn off some and turn on some segments.
+So the **Update Display Sequence** needs to run twice: (1) turn off segments that shouldn't be on (2) turn on segments that should be on.

 1. Send low pulse on RST_N 0.5ms